JoeApperson/live-local/README.md

 Run `ng test` to execute the unit tests via [Karma](https://karma-runner.github.io).

-**NOTE:** The tests are currently broken and will be fixed in future updates.

 ## Running end-to-end tests

 Run `ng e2e` to execute the end-to-end tests via [Protractor](http://www.protractortest.org/).